A Residential Institute for Higher Education Faculty made possible by the National Endowment for the Humanities: Democracy Demands Wisdom

 The closest airport is the Charlottesville Albemarle Airport (CHO).
 Taxi and rideshares from the airport to Bond House are around $30-40.
 Rental cars are available at the airport, but depending upon your comfort with walking and public transportation, it is possible to not need a vehicle for the duration of the Institute.

-Housing is available in the Bond House dormitory, directly above the Institute classroom, for $46/night, including linen package.
+Housing is available in the Bond House dormitory, directly above the Institute classroom, for $45/night.
 Participants choosing to stay in Bond House will be housed in apartment-style suites, where four single-occupancy bedrooms share two full baths and a common kitchen.
 The bedrooms feature a full bed, closet, and desk and chair.
 The kitchens are equipped with a refrigerator, oven, and microwave.
 No other kitchen or bedroom furnishings are provided.
-Those choosing to stay in the dormitory should plan to bring any kitchen, bathroom, or bedroom fixtures they might need during their stay, including, but not limited to, personal toiletries, towels, bathrobe, slippers, clothes hangers, iron, ironing board, hair dryer, lamp (bedrooms have overhead lighting only), coffee maker, plates, cups, and utensils.
+Those choosing to stay in the dormitory should plan to bring any kitchen, bathroom, or bedroom fixtures they might need during their stay, including, but not limited to, standard double sheets, blankets, pillows, personal toiletries, towels, bathrobe, slippers, clothes hangers, iron, ironing board, hair dryer, lamp (bedrooms have overhead lighting only), coffee maker, plates, cups, and utensils.
 The rooms are air conditioned.
 Depending on the weather and at night, bedrooms might feel quite cold, and participants should plan to bring extra blankets as desired.
-There is no housekeeping service.
+There is no housekeeping service, but laundry is located on each floor (download app to pay).
 Only Institute participants are allowed to stay in on-grounds housing.

 The Bond House dormitory opened in Fall 2019 and is among UVA’s newer housing facilities, however, these accommodations are still dorms and are designed for first-year students.
 What they lack in amenities, they make up for with convenience, but participants should be mindful that at the end of the day, these accommodations were designed for student housing.
 More information about Bond House, including pictures of the bedroom, bathroom, and kitchen can be found here.